 LA (5 marks)14.31 to 14.4010 to 12 minCBSE long-answer, JEE Advanced

-Semiconductor Electronics is the only chapter in Class 12 Physics where circuit-reading skill matters more than algebra.
-Nearly two-thirds of the SA and LA problems include a labelled figure, so practising with the diagram visible is non-negotiable.
+This is the one chapter where circuit-reading matters more than algebra.
+Most SA and LA problems include a labelled figure, so always practise with the diagram in view.

 Semiconductor Electronics NCERT Exemplar Video Solutions